Safest Teeth Whiteners

 A sore palate is a common condition that has multiple causes.
 Some of the most common include burns, canker sores, and cold sores.

-Usually, the causes are not serious and resolve within 10 days.
-If you still experience symptoms after this time, make an appointment with your doctor or dentist.
+Usually, the causes are not serious and resolved within 10 days.
+If you still experience symptoms after this time, visit your doctor or dentist.

 They can perform a physical assessment and rule out any serious causes.
 They can also recommend treatment or refer you to an ear, nose, and throat (ENT) specialist for further evaluation.